Guide to getting a loan with bad credit.

-If you have read all our bad credit information and feel that our bad credit loans are right for you, apply to us today.
-We’ll give you a quick decision, and if we accept your application, you can have the cash within minutes.
-Our lenders all use soft search technology, meaning you can apply without impacting your credit score.
+If you have read all our bad credit information and feel that a bad credit loan is right for you, you can apply today.
+We’ll return you a quick decision from our broker partner’s panel of lenders, and if they accept your application, you can have the cash quickly.
+Their lenders all use soft search technology, meaning you can apply without impacting your credit score.

 How The Money Shop can help?

-The Money Shop can help if you find yourself in a situation where you have a bad credit history, but want to access funding.
+The Money Shop can help if you find yourself in a situation where you have a bad credit history but want to access funding.
 We understand that sometimes big, unexpected expenses can all come at once, so there are times that making ends meet is tough.
-Our lenders always take a person’s circumstances into account when they apply for a loan – even when other mainstream lenders have turned them away.
+Our broker partner’s panel of lenders always take a person’s circumstances into account when they apply for a loan – even when other mainstream lenders have turned them away.

-Bad credit loans are paid into your chosen account with moments of your application.
+Bad credit loans can be paid into your chosen account within moments of your application being approved.
 Plus, we don’t charge fees.
-That means there are no hidden costs to your loan – just a repayment schedule that helps you get debt free as soon as possible.
+That means there are no hidden costs to your loan.

 90 Second Online Application